 After pouring several hundred pounds of metal, he was able to replicate the formula, and his Huber tone ring was an immediate hit with serious banjo players, collectors, and pickers interested in converting arch top and non-tone ring banjos for bluegrass use.
 At the time, he was turning and plating each ring himself in a back yard shop, while also working a full-time job.

-Once Huber was convinced that he was consistently turning out a pre war replica tone ring, his attentions turned to building banjos.
-In much the same manner as he had researched tone rings, he studied every aspect of these vintage flathead banjos to find out how either the component makeup, or the manner of assembly differed from current standards.
+Once Huber was convinced that he was consistently turning out a prewar replica tone ring, his attention turned to building banjos.
+In much the same manner as he had researched tone rings, he studied every aspect of these vintage flathead banjos to find out how either the component makeup or the manner of assembly differed from current standards.